wazuh/wazuh-documentation/source/user-manual/capabilities/policy-monitoring/ciscat/ciscat.rst

 c) For Windows:

-  1. Download the MSI-based installer of `OpenJDK 8 <https://developers.redhat.com/products/openjdk/download>`_ for Windows for your architecture.
+  1. Download the MSI-based installer of `OpenJDK 8 <https://developers.redhat.com/products/openjdk/download>`_ for your Windows architecture.

   2. Run the installer and follow the on-screen instructions to install OpenJDK 8.